ricobrzenska/-Decision-Tree-Algorithm-/README.md

 # Decision-Tree-Algorithm

-Here we explain the concept and math behind Decision Tree Algorithm, code it completely from scratch using only two libraries: numpy and pandas, and implement it.
+Here we explain the concept and math behind Decision Tree Algorithm, code it completely from scratch using only two libraries: numpy and pandas and implement it.

 In this repository you can find following files:
 1. pdf file: Decision Tree Classification in Python.pdf which is a seminary paper (under the work) that explains the concept and math behind Decision Tree Algorithm